 I’m a bit of stats nerd, and really like what Mark Broadie's book Every Shot Counts brings to the conversation about how to putt better with its emphasis on statistics in the form of strokes gained.
 (Broadie helped the PGA Tour develop this stat!)

 You can learn a lot by examining what the best golfers in the world do.
 Here’s what stood out to me: Pros leave only about 1% of four-footers short.
 Notice I haven’t focused what percentage of four-footers they make (which is also impressively high).
 I’ve chosen to focus on what seems to be a cardinal rule on short putts: never leave it short.
+When I was a kid, my Grandpa had it right when he would preach, "Firm in the back of the cup."

 And in an echo of Penick’s advice from earlier, the longer the distance to the hole, the more it makes sense to set a target at or very close to the hole and focus on ‘die-it-in’ speed.
-(Ahem, PutterCup Center Cup.)
+(See: PutterCup Center Cup.)

 Lesson 4: Beware the “cult of mechanics.”

-No, I am not talking about a clandestine organization of ninjas repairing automobiles.
-I borrowed this phrase from Dave Stockton's Unconscious Putting because it was simply too catchy not to.
+No, I am not talking about a clandestine organization of acolytes repairing automobiles.
+I borrowed this phrase from Dave Stockton's book Unconscious Putting because it was simply too catchy not to.
 If you are just learning golf and beginning to wonder how to putt better, this might be the first book I’d recommend you pick up.
 It does a fantastic job of covering all aspects of putting without being overwhelming.

 Lesson 5: Simpler is better.